On the Issues

 Healthcare

 I believe greater liberty provides greater quality and availability of care.
-My goal is to empower local community solutions rather than feeding bloated government programs.
-I worked for years to build support for repeal of Certificates of Need and we were successful in 2023.
+My goal is to empower doctors to create local community solutions rather than feeding bloated government programs.
+I worked for years to build support for repeal of Certificates of Need and we were successful in 2023 (this law will take effect in 2027).
 One of the biggest issues in healthcare today is the ongoing carnage from the Covid-19 vaccine mandate.
-We need to ensure that type of situation never happens again, for example by standing up against the upcoming WHO “pandemic treaty” and enshrining better protections for medical freedom into law.
+We need to ensure that type of situation never happens again, standing up against proposals like the WHO “pandemic treaty” and enshrining better protections for medical freedom into law.
 Another major threat we face in healthcare is the fentanyl epidemic and I am working alongside my colleagues in the House to build solutions that help remedy this devastating situation.
 My perspective is that we should treat addicts like patients rather than like criminals, and provide the needed local resources, while ensuring strong penalties for drug traffickers.

 Accountability